Compare Financial Tools

 Quick verdict

 Choose RightCapital if: You're a solo advisor or small RIA who wants comprehensive planning without a steep learning curve.
-RightCapital's modern interface means you'll be proficient in hours, not months—and the pricing ($140/month starting) is transparent without enterprise minimums.
+RightCapital’s modern UX and guided workflows tend to get teams to “usable in meetings” faster.

 Choose eMoney if: You serve ultra-high-net-worth clients with complex needs like multigenerational trusts, stock option exercises, or state tax arbitrage. eMoney's projection engine is unmatched for these scenarios, and larger firms often get discounted rates through broker-dealer relationships.